 Everyone loves a good potluck.
-It's full of surprises, keeps costs low, and makes for an eclectic and memorable meal.
+It is (hopefully!) full of your favorite people, keeps party costs low, and makes for an eclectic and memorable meal.
 But a potluck can also be riddled with some unlucky side effects.
-That's why we've compiled a list of 11 potluck tips and best practices so you can avoid potluck fails at all costs!
-Check them out right now and start planning your next potluck today:
+That's why we've compiled a list of 13 potluck tips and best practices so you can avoid potluck fails at all costs!
+Check them out right now and start planning your next potluck today.

 1. Assign Guests Categories of Food